-The Gripper needs to be supplied by a DC voltage source.
-This power supply is not included with the Gripper.
+The gripper needs to be supplied by a DC voltage source.
+This power supply is not included with the gripper.
 Required power supply must match the Robotiq device.
-The following table shows the specifications with regards to the power supply required to operate the Gripper and the optional Robotiq Controller.
+The following table shows the specifications with regards to the power supply required to operate the gripper and the optional Robotiq Controller.

-SPECIFICATION VALUE
+VALUE

-Output voltage 24 V DC ±10%
+24 V DC ±10%

-Output current 1 A
+1 A

-Recommended power supply with internal protection, otherwise fusing iOvercurrentrequired.

-2 A fuse at 25°C [77°F]1
+Recommended power supply with internal protection, otherwise fusing is required.
+2 A fuse at 25°C [77°F] 1

 Table 3-1: 2-Finger power supply requirements.